Hansen13/DinoDice/readme.md

 This will be repeated untill one of the dinos reach 0 hp

 Then both players must pick a dino that haven't been used before. the winning player must choose first.
+And they roll a dice to see who goes first.

 ### Example game